configcat/docs/website/versioned_docs/version-V1/advanced/targeting.md

 ### Served value

-The exact value that will be served to the users who match the targeting rule.
+The exact value that will be served to the users who match the Targeting Rule.
 Depending on the kind of your setting this could be:

 | Setting Kind   | Setting Type | Description                                     |
 | -------------- | ------------ | ----------------------------------------------- |